leovandriel/csynth/README.md

 ## I/O

-Most of the examples above use [play](src/io/player.h) to sample a function to the system audio buffer. [play](src/io/player.h) takes care of setting up [PortAudio](https://www.portaudio.com/), the [sampler](src/io/sampler.h), the [terminal](src/ui/terminal.h), and it cleans things up before exiting the program.
+Most of the examples above use [player](src/io/player.h) to sample a function to the system audio buffer.
+A [player](src/io/player.h) takes care of setting up [PortAudio](https://www.portaudio.com/), the [sampler](src/io/sampler.h), the [terminal](src/ui/terminal.h), and it cleans things up before exiting the program.
 It comes in a few variants: